rodoulak/Desalsim_web/source/Tutorials/Example_1_Tutorial.rst

    <div style="text-align: justify;">

-Welcome to our comprehensive tutorial on running simulation models and evaluating the performance of treatment chains for water purification processes.
-In this tutorial, we provide step-by-step instructions on how to `create treatment chains <#create-treatment-chain>`_, `define feed characteristics <#define-feed-characteristics>`_, `use process unit models <#use-process-unit-model>`_, and `analyze the results obtained from the simulation <#results-evaluation>`_, using **Example 1** as a case study.
+Welcome to our comprehensive tutorial on running simulation models and evaluating the performance of treatment trains for water purification processes.
+In this tutorial, we provide step-by-step instructions on how to `create treatment trains <#create-treatment-train>`_, `define feed characteristics <#define-feed-characteristics>`_, `use process unit models <#use-process-unit-model>`_, and `analyze the results obtained from the simulation <#results-evaluation>`_, using **Example 1** as a case study.
 Each section guides you through setting up the simulation environment, running the models, and interpreting the results.
-Additionally, we discuss technical, economic, and environmental indicators to evaluate the performance of the treatment chain.
+Additionally, we discuss technical, economic, and environmental indicators to evaluate the performance of the treatment train.